-HLS 470 Cyber and Physical Security Vulnerabilities and Methodologies phishing, spam, and viruses to pilfer proprietary information and data has created a viable threat that transcends borders.
+HLS 470 Cyber and Physical Security Vulnerabilities and Methodologies

+Cyber technology, such as the Internet and various electronic transmitting and receiving devices, has revolutionized and transformed the world and the ability to communicate rapidly with virtually anyone on Earth; however, unwelcome infiltration by malefactors using various techniques and tools such as phishing, spam, and viruses to pilfer proprietary information and data has created a viable threat that transcends borders.
 This course will examine the implementation of cyber technology usage and physical security vulnerability in the United States.
 The student at the introductory level will learn how to analyze risk, understand biometrics, safeguard information, protect property and equipment, and conduct risk management mitigation exercises.
 Prerequisite: HLS 210; HLS 320; HLS 430.